 Sri Sri observed these children had no access to education.
 Basic lessons, healthcare and free healthy food was provided to the children.
-With support from donors like you, we now have over 425 schools all over India serving more than 51,061 children.
+With support from donors like you, we now have over 600 schools with over 67,000 children.
 When we educate our children, we empower our communities.
 We believe that education is a universal right that can help break the cycles of poverty, disease and social inequity.
 It empowers children with the knowledge, skills and confidence they need to shape a better future for themselves, their communities and the world.
 Join us (and the world) in making the world a better place, starting with one child at a time.

 "Life is sacred, Celebrate Life, Care for others and share whatever you have with those less fortunate.
 Broaden your vision, for the whole world Belongs to you.” - SRI SRI RAVI SHANKAR